-A fundraising event budget can help you plan and prepare for your upcoming fundraising event by anticipating income and expenses.
+A fundraising event budget can help you plan and prepare for an upcoming event by anticipating income and expenses.
 Whether you are hosting a walk-a-thon, charity golf tournament, gala and charity auction or other fundraising event, financial tracking and planning is one key ingredient to making your fundraising event a success.

 Projecting Fundraising Income

 Setting estimated values for incoming revenue from ticket sales, sponsorships, online donations, and product sales can help you estimate projected income and establish financial goals for your fundraising event.
 Once your goals are set, you can continually monitor your progress and identify any shortcomings.
 This is a critical step, as you cannot measure the success of your fundraising efforts without establishing these goals in advance of your campaign.
 This job will be easier if you have hosted this event or a similar event.
 Look to your previous events and determine how you can raise more, as well as a realistic (but optimistic) idea of how much more you can raise.

 If you have earned less than projected in sponsorship dollars, perhaps you can rethink the sponsorship levels you are offering.
 What about the benefits – are sponsors seeing the value in your offering?
 Monitoring incoming donations is easily done on your fundraising website.
 Your organization sets a fundraising goal and then automatically tracks this progress as donations come in with a fundraising thermometer and other macros.
 If your organization seems to be falling short of reaching your goal, you can you can do last minute appeals via email and Social Media to your constituents informing them of the gap and need for funds, helping to rally last minute donations.

 Here are questions to consider in projecting your fundraising income: